InnovaCo/play2-mini/README.rst

     )
   }

-for more information on extractors, regex and Routes, please `see <https://github.com/typesafehub/play2-mini/tree/master/src/main/scala/com/typesafe/play/mini>`_
+for more information about extractors, regex and Routes, please `see <https://github.com/typesafehub/play2-mini/tree/master/src/main/scala/com/typesafe/play/mini>`_

 Other than this, there are many useful utilities available at your fingertip, take a look at the official guide of `Play for Scala Developers <https://github.com/playframework/Play20/wiki/ScalaHome>`_